LinJiarui/linjiarui.github.io/_pages/en/cv.md

 ## Honors&Awards
 ### Research
+* May, 2021, Second Prize of the 2021 Science and Technology Award of Shanghai Society of Civil Engineering (rank 2)
 * Jan, 2019, Second Prize of the 2018 China Construction Science and Technology Award (rank 3)
 * Nov, 2018, Third Prize of the 2018 Beijing Science and Technology Award (rank 4)
 * Oct, 2016, Young Elite Scientists Sponsorship Program by the China Association for Science and Technology